WahlinLab/Human_RGC-iN/README.md

 6. **Important note for working with the Liang dataset**
      For some scripts, data from Liang et. al. 2023 is used.
 This data is not included in the repository, and must be downloaded separately.
 For instructions, please see the ``README.md`` file located at ``~/Human_RGC-iN/sc_data/liang_adult_rgcs/``.

+7. **Working with R Scripts**
+     To work with the R scripts in this repository, we recommend downloading [RStudio](https://posit.co/download/rstudio-desktop/).
+Once downloaded, open the ``.R`` file using RStudio to run.
+[Here](https://www.geeksforgeeks.org/creation-and-execution-of-r-file-in-r-studio/) is a quick tutorial to help get started.

 ## Data Availability